zoran-cuckovic/QGIS-terrain-shading/index.md

 *Smoothen* option is using larger search radius, producing smoother results.

 **Remarks** -- Lateral exaggeration will provide some shading to features that are parallel to the light source, and would normally remain invisible.
+For more details on algorithm used, see the post at [LandscapeArchaeology.org](https://landscapearchaeology.org/2020/hillshade/).

 ### Terrain position index (TPI)
 Terrain position index is expressing the relative height of each elevation point within a specified radius.